earthowned/planetfarms/README.md

 ## Getting Started

-After you clone the repositiry.
-You can create .env file or if you already have ./.env file than you can add REACT_APP_BASE_URL = http://127.0.0.1:5000 as environment variable.
+After you clone the repository.
+You can create or edit `.env` file and add `REACT_APP_BASE_URL = http://127.0.0.1:5000` as environment variable.

 ### `yarn install`